Learn to Create NIST Compatible Incident Response Playbooks

 IT Managers, Network Managers

-Those who are non-technical will find that attending our NCSC-Certified CIPR course establishes the core concepts on which this playbooks course is built upon.
+This module dives straight in with a case study on the importance of incident response playbooks.
+Those who are non-technical will find that attending our NCSC Assured Training in CIPR establishes the core concepts on which this playbooks course is built.

 This module breaks down the topic of automation in incident response and playbooks and dives deeper into the concepts and reasons and implementation examples of automation.
 This section also gives examples of how automation can be used as a force for staff retention and motivation.
 In addition, the student is shown a structured approach to automating actions before, during and after a cyber attack.